Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/analytics/dashboards/dashboards-interactions.md

 When first opening a dashboard, you will be browsing it in **View mode**.
-This mode allows you to navigate and filter the information displayed in it but you won't be able to change the dashboard definition.
+This mode allows you to navigate and filter the information displayed in it, but you won't be able to change the dashboard definition.

 In order to apply changes to a dashboard, you must switch to **Dashboard